A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Literature

-Many experts in the field of nutrition claim that the fish table is healthier and more hygienic than meat.
-Especially useful is the alternation in the diet of fish meat with the meat of warm-blooded animals.
-Fish dishes are widely used in the daily diet, but are especially valued in the diet.
-This is due not only to high nutritional value and taste, but also to easy digestibility and beneficial effects on the body. .
+Many nutrition experts claim that a fish table is healthier and more hygienic than a meat table.
+It is especially useful to alternate fish meat with meat of warm-blooded animals in the diet.
+Fish dishes are widely used in the everyday diet, but are especially valued in dietary nutrition.
+This is explained not only by its high nutritional value and taste, but also by its easy digestibility and beneficial effect on the body. .
 There are many legends about the history of fish dishes.
 Fish is a very ancient food.
-It is known that due to the lack of fire in ancient times, our ancestors ate it raw.
-The fire appeared relatively late.
-Fish dishes, which the body of every creature living on the planet needs to eat, are one of the main components of the diet.
+It is known that due to the absence of fire, in ancient times our ancestors ate it raw.
+The fire appeared relatively later.
+Fish dishes, which the body of every creature living on the planet needs to consume, are one of the main components of the diet.
 They are enriched with natural nutrients and vitamins (calcium, phosphorus).
 Since we live in a modern civilized world and society, we have the opportunity to eat dishes prepared in various ways: steamed, grilled, baked in foil, fried.
-The abundance of fish dishes in Russian cuisine is due to natural conditions, the richness of reservoirs.
-In the old days, traditional fasts also contributed to the widespread use of fish (fresh, salted, smoked, dried, dried).
-Fish was allowed to be eaten during many periods of fasting, and dishes from it were called "half-fast".
-During the period of all fasts, the use of meat and dairy food was forbidden, and then fish dishes acquired special significance.
-In general, fish dishes were the decoration of the festive table on fasting days, and therefore their decoration at feasts was given great importance.
+The abundance of fish dishes in Russian cuisine is due to natural conditions and the abundance of reservoirs.
+In the old days, traditional fasting also contributed to the widespread consumption of fish (fresh, salted, smoked, dried, dried).
+Fish was allowed to be eaten during many fasting periods, and dishes made from it were called “semi-lenten”.
+During all fasts, the consumption of meat and dairy foods was prohibited, and then fish dishes acquired special significance.
+In general, fish dishes were a decoration for the festive table on fasting days, and therefore their decoration at feasts was given great importance.
 There is another reason for the widespread use of fish dishes in our cuisine.
-The fact is that the Slavic tribes settled not in the steppes, like the Central Asian peoples, not in the mountains, like the Caucasian tribes, but along the banks of the rivers, which were for them both transport arteries and a source of food.
-The range of hot fish dishes in the ancient cuisine was so great that one would have to confine oneself to describing the methods of heat treatment of fish and describing the most interesting dishes.
-Cooked fish boiled, fried, poached in the dough, steam.
+The fact is that the Slavic tribes settled not in the steppes, like the Central Asian peoples, not in the mountains, like the Caucasian tribes, but along the banks of rivers, which were both transport arteries and a source of food for them.
+The assortment of hot fish dishes in ancient cuisine was so large that we will have to limit ourselves to only describing the methods of cooking fish and describing the most interesting dishes.
+They prepared fish boiled, fried, poached in dough, and steamed.
 Large pieces of fish (links) were lightly fried before frying in a Russian oven.
-Any large fish was fried in the oven, sprinkled with oil, and small fish in frying pans, breaded in flour.
-Other small fish were fried in a large amount of fat.
-Modern interpretation - deep-fried fish nuts.
-Fried fish was served under onion broth from berries (cranberry) or watered with vinegar, lemon juice, brine, etc. Examples of such ancient dishes were: sturgeon link with onion broth, minnows fried with vinegar or lemon juice, sturgeon fried in chunks with juice or cabbage boiled, boiled bream with berries, fried barrel pike, etc. The methods of frying were very diverse.
-For example, fried fish on a spit.
+All large fish were fried in the oven, sprinkled with oil, and small fish were fried in frying pans, breaded in flour.
+Other small fish were fried in large amounts of fat.
+Modern interpretation - Deep-fried fish nuts.
+Fried fish was served with onion broth made from berries (cranberry) or sprinkled with vinegar, lemon juice, brine, etc. Examples of such ancient dishes were: a link of sturgeon with onion broth, gudgeons fried with vinegar or lemon juice, sturgeon fried in slices with juice or cabbage broth, boiled bream with berries, fried barrel pike, etc. The methods of frying were very diverse.
+For example, they fried fish on a spit.
 Frying fish in dough was also used.
-True, frying in dough was not always similar to modern deep-frying methods - rather, these dishes resembled fish baked in dough, or modern "fishmen".
-In addition to the usual frying, wicking was also used, but without sauces.
-Steam-cooked fish was widely used.
-They cooked it in frying pans, covered with a lid.
-Fish boiled in salt water was sprinkled with lemon, cucumbers, herbs.
+True, frying in dough was not always similar to modern methods of deep-frying - rather, these dishes resembled fish baked in dough, or modern “rybniks”.
+In addition to regular frying, they also used dipping, but without sauces.
+Steamed fish was widely used.
+They cooked it in frying pans, covering it with a lid.
+The fish boiled in salt water was served with lemon, cucumbers, and herbs.
 They also used stuffing with porridge.
-Such dishes were called "mended", and fish stuffed with minced fish was called "telny".
-For stuffing, they used buckwheat porridge, millet with the addition of caviar, milk, fried onions.
-A delicacy and highly valued dish in Russia was "fish prrokh".
-It was prepared from offal of sturgeon fish.
+Such dishes were called “fixed”, and fish stuffed with minced fish was called “telny”.
+For stuffing they used buckwheat porridge, millet with the addition of caviar, milk, fried onions.
+A delicacy and highly valued dish not in Rus' was “fish entrails”.
+It was prepared from the offal of sturgeon fish.
 Solyanka occupied a special place among fish dishes.
-Initially, they were cooked only with stewed cabbage seasoned with onions, flour, butter, pepper and pieces of fried or salted boiled fish.
-They were baked in pans in the oven, sprinkled with breadcrumbs.
-Solyanka was seasoned to taste with kvass or vinegar.
-Then the recipes for saltworts became more complicated, they began to introduce salted mushrooms, olives and lemon.
-Some of the fish dishes were difficult to prepare, they made flesh from pike perch and pike, they formed pies (zrazy) from it.
-Finishing the review of fish dishes of pre-Petrine Russia, it should be noted that many now forgotten traditions of Russian cuisine for cooking fish dishes deserve to be restored.
+Initially, they were prepared only with stewed cabbage, seasoned with onions, flour, butter, pepper and pieces of fried or salted boiled fish.
+They were baked in frying pans in the oven, sprinkled with breadcrumbs.
+Season the solyankas with kvass or vinegar to taste.
+Then the recipes for solyanka became more complicated; salted mushrooms, olives and lemon began to be added to them.
+Some of the fish dishes were difficult to prepare; a body was made from pike perch and pike, and pies (zrazy) were formed from it.
+Concluding the review of fish dishes of pre-Petrine Rus', it should be noted that many now forgotten traditions of Russian cuisine for preparing fish dishes deserve restoration.
 Such good traditions include a wide range of fried fish.

 Fish

-Fish is the oldest food.
+Fish is the oldest food product.
 Man has long valued fish for its nutritional qualities.
-It occupies an important place in the cuisines of many peoples in our time.
-Any fish contains a lot of magnesium, potassium and phosphorus, as well as a variety of minerals: iron, calcium, manganese, zinc.
+It occupies an important place in the cuisines of many nations in our time.
+Any fish contains a lot of magnesium, potassium and phosphorus, as well as various minerals: iron, calcium, manganese, zinc.

 1. Chemical composition and nutritional value of fish.